Deekshitha-Pasagada/Deekshitha-Pasagada/README.md

 I’m a software engineer with experience spanning **AI/ML systems, data workflows, and backend software development**.

-My work focuses on building **practical, real-world systems** — not just models or demos.
+My work focuses on building **practical, real-world systems**, not just models or demos.
 I’ve worked on:
 - AI and machine learning workflows
 - Data ingestion and transformation pipelines